Monumentum

 Mithras in Eastern attire, girded with a sheath, kills with a large dagger the bull.
 The dog with collar, the snake and the scorpion on the usual place.

-On the bottom border an inscription.
+On the bottom border an inscription:

 According to E. Will, the sculptures are dated to the year 389 A.D.; but according to the Seleucid era the Sidon sculptures are from 188 A.D.
-Ct.
-Le Roy Campbell in Berytus XI, 1954, 26 n.t.
+Cf. Le Roy Campbell in Berytus XI, 1954, 26 n.t.

 de Ridder, 59f No. 47 and PI.
 XX (see fig. 27).